A Worker Cooperative · Founded 2026 · Colorado

 AnonConnect

 Social media's original promise — kept.
-Anonymous matching on 200+ questions about who you actually are, not how you perform.
+Anonymous matching on 200+ questions.
 No algorithm.
 No ads.
 No data mining.
-User-owned.
-End-to-end encrypted.
+Signal Protocol encryption.
 The antidote to loneliness disguised as connection.

 PILLAR 06